Welcome to every reporter’s conundrum: Who and what to believe when confronted with different versions of events.

-The obvious choice would seem to be law enforcement — the authority figures we have always trusted.
-[Well, many of us anyway.]
+The obvious choice would seem to be law enforcement — the authority figures we’ve always trusted.
+Well, many of us anyway.

 CASES IN POINT …